PoisonedRAG: Knowledge Corruption Attacks to Retrieval-Augmented Generation of Large Language Models: Discussion and Limitation

-\myparatight{Jointly considering multiple target questions}In this work, we craft poisoned texts independently for each target question, which could be sub-optimal.
-It could be more effective when an attacker crafts poisoned texts by considering multiple target questions simultaneously.
+\myparatight{Jointly considering multiple target questions}We craft malicious texts independently for each target question, which could be sub-optimal.
+It could be more effective when an attacker crafts malicious texts by considering multiple target questions simultaneously.
 We leave this as a future work.

-\myparatight{Impact of poisoned texts on non-target questions}{\name} injects a few poisoned texts into a clean database with millions of texts.
-We evaluate whether poisoned texts are retrieved for those non-target questions.
+\myparatight{Impact of malicious texts on non-target questions}\RV{{\name} injects a few malicious texts into a clean database with millions of texts.
+We evaluate whether malicious texts are retrieved for those non-target questions and how they affect the generated answers by the LLM in RAG for those questions.
+We conduct experiments under the default setting on the NQ dataset.
 In particular, we randomly select 100 non-target questions from a dataset.
-We calculate the fraction of non-target questions whose retrieved texts contain poisoned ones.
-We experiment with the default setting (we repeat experiments 10 times).
-The fractions of non-target questions influenced by poisoned texts are 0.3\% and 0.9\% for black-box attacks and white-box attacks, respectively, on the NQ dataset.
-We show an example of a non-target question that is influenced in Appendix~\ref{appendix-sec-example-nontarget-question}.
+Moreover, we repeated the experiment 10 times, resulting in 1000 non-target questions in total.
+The fractions of non-target questions influenced by malicious texts are 0.3\% and 0.9\% in black-box and white-box settings, respectively.
+Additionally, the fractions of non-target answers whose generated answers by the LLM in RAG are affected by malicious texts is 0\% and 0.4\% in the black-box and white-box settings.
+Our experimental results demonstrate that those malicious texts have a small influence on non-target questions. } We show an example of an influenced non-target question in Appendix~\ref{appendix-sec-example-nontarget-question}.

 \myparatight{Failure case analysis}Despite being effective, {\name} does not reach a 100\% ASR.
 We use examples to illustrate why {\name} fails in certain cases in Appendix~\ref{failure-case-analysis}.